exile-center/better-trading/changelogs/1-2-0-pre-harvest.md

 - Better feedback for bookmarks save success/error
 - Prevent "..." menus from closing too quickly
 - Exalt value for items listed in big Chaos value
+- Trade URL can be copied to clipboard via the trade "..." menu

 ## Bug fixes 🐛